Mississippi senator confirms he lost money in fraud scheme

 Alexander and Seawright haven't responded to requests for comment.
 The criminal charge against Adams says he paid commissions to recruiters, with one unnamed recruiter getting $2.4 million in 2017 alone and another one getting $1.6 million.
 It's unclear if the recruiters could face criminal charges.
 They could also face civil lawsuits from investors or securities regulators.

-Adams is cooperating with federal prosecutors and plans to plead guilty Wednesday in Jackson to wire and bank fraud charges.
-His lawyer declined comment Tuesday when asked if Adams was giving evidence against anyone else.
-Adams could face up to 70 years in prison and up to $1.5 million in fines.
+Adams is cooperating with federal prosecutors and a lawyer said he plans to plead guilty Wednesday in Jackson to one count of wire fraud.
+Another lawyer declined comment Tuesday when asked if Adams was giving evidence against anyone else.
+Adams, who was charged on three counts of wire fraud and bank fraud, could face up to 20 years in prison and up to $250,000 in fines on the single count.
 He's currently confined at home on $25,000 bail.

 Wicker is far from alone.
 Prosecutors say more than 250 investors in 14 states invested with Adams from as early as 2004.
 They says Adams skimmed some of the money to pay personal expenses and used some to begin real estate developments near the Mississippi towns of Oxford and Starkville.